Here we look at what’s involved in claiming compensation following a head injury at work, and how to know if you have a valid claim.

 How to know if you have a valid claim

-Common causes of head injuries at work include a lack of enforcement for wearing PPE such as a hard hat.
+Common causes of head injuries include a lack of enforcement for wearing PPE such as a hard hat.
 Other areas of liability that we have seen include workplace or construction site safety management, staff members using machines with faulty or missing safety guards, and poorly repaired or broken tools.

 Anyone who suffers a head injury in a workplace accident can be left unable to work for a period of time, suffering with a loss of income as well as pain.
 The severest of head injuries are often invisible in their effect, leading to memory loss, brain damage or loss of senses such as taste or smell.
 When viewed in this light, it is clear that someone should be fairly compensated for being placed in such a difficult position.